g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_5c6f1748780b387dfd1af6973ca52b74.gif)

 The GIF shows the pull-to-refresh feature of our quote app working.
 At first, there is just an orange background with a quote on the screen.
 When a person pulls down the screen, an indicator comes out, indicating the probability of refreshment.
-As soon as you remove your fingers after pulling it down completely, it fetches a new quote from its server and replaces the old one on the display.
-The background color also changes at the same time to show that what is there has been updated.
-This kind of lively interaction created using React and Tailwind CSS signifies appealing and responsive user satisfaction.
+As you remove your fingers after pulling it down completely, it fetches a new quote from its server and replaces the old one on the display.
+The background color also changes to show that what is there has been updated.
+This lively interaction created using React and Tailwind CSS signifies appealing and responsive user satisfaction.

 ## Conclusion
 The Pull-to-refresh feature is critical to a better experience in web applications while keeping user interaction alive.
 Developers can easily achieve this by following the steps to use them uniformly across various platforms.
 This clarifies that elegant design, consistent testing practices, and high performance are vital considerations for building an application today.